What Are Genital Warts?

 Genital warts can be raised or flat, small or large.
 Sometimes they're grouped together in a cauliflower-like shape.
 Some warts can be so small and flat that they're not noticed right away.

 Most of the time, genital warts are painless.
-Some people, though, may have itching, bleeding, burning, or pain.
+Some people may have itching, bleeding, burning, or pain.

 How Do People Get Genital Warts?

-The HPV that causes genital warts usually spreads from having vaginal, oral, or anal sex or close sexual contact with the genital area.
+The HPV that causes genital warts usually spreads through vaginal, oral, or anal sex or close sexual contact with the genital area.
 Even if there are no warts, HPV might still be active in the genital area and can spread to others.

 It is not always possible for people to know when they got infected with HPV.
 This is because: